Where are Senox rain gutter products made?

 Are Senox products recyclable?

 Yes.
 American scrap has been recycled, melted, rolled and painted into coil that Senox uses to manufacture products.
 Scrap from our manufacturing is recycled again for future coil.
-Learn more about recycled aluminum here.

 How can Senox help me be more Green?

 Recycle rainwater: The first step to rainwater collection or rainwater harvesting is by collecting the rainwater runoff from your roof using a rain gutter system.
-The rainwater can be collected in a variety rain barrels, stored, and later recycled for non-potable uses such as watering your lawn.
+The rainwater can be collected in a variety of rain barrels, stored, and later recycled for non-potable uses such as watering your lawn.

 Reduce environmental impact by protecting your home: Rain gutters direct rain water runoff away from the foundation of your home.
 Failure to do this can cause problems with your foundation, splash back that will rot wood siding and framing, and moisture content that attracts insect infestations.
 All of these can become very expensive for you and creates the need for more materials to be used to correct the problems.